coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 Google IAP requires that you __consume__ purchases to make item(s) available for purchase again.
 Essentially, once a product is purchased, it is considered "owned" and it cannot be purchased again.
 However, since you'll almost certainly want to encourage players to buy certain items again&nbsp;&mdash; gem/coin&nbsp;packs, extra&nbsp;lives,&nbsp;etc.&nbsp;&mdash; you must send a consumption request to revert "owned" products to "unowned" products so that they become available for purchase again.
 Consuming products also discards their previous purchase data.

-To consume items, call [store.consumePurchase()][plugin.google-iap-v3.consumePurchase] with the associated product identifier:
+To consume items, call [store.consumePurchase()][plugin.google-iap-billing.consumePurchase] with the associated product identifier:

 ``````lua
 store.consumePurchase( productIdentifier )